toast3rx/smarthack2023/README.md

 # SoundTrack

 This project was created as part of the [SmartHack 2023](https://smarthack.asmi.ro/) event.
-It's goal is to track music playing skills by comparing the user's note accuracy and rhythm to the actual music sheet.
+It's goal is to track music playing skills through signal processing of the user's playing.
+This is achieved by comparing note accuracy and rhythm to the actual music sheet.

 ## Page Structure
 `Summary` - landing page displaying skill statistics based on the last week of playing and a list of recently played music